MLSysOps/MLE-agent/README.md

 MLE-Agent is designed as a pairing LLM agent for machine learning engineers and researchers.
 It is featured by:

-- 🤖 Autonomous Baseline Creation: Automatically builds ML/AI baselines.
+- 🤖 Autonomous Baseline: Automatically builds ML/AI baselines and solutions based on your requirements.
+- 🏅End-to-end ML Task: Participates in Kaggle competitions and completes tasks independently.
 - 🔍 [Arxiv](https://arxiv.org/) and [Papers with Code](https://paperswithcode.com/) Integration: Access best practices and state-of-the-art methods.
 - 🐛 Smart Debugging: Ensures high-quality code through automatic debugger-coder interactions.
 - 📂 File System Integration: Organizes your project structure efficiently.
 - 🧰 Comprehensive Tools Integration: Includes AI/ML functions and MLOps tools for a seamless workflow.
 - ☕ Interactive CLI Chat: Enhances your projects with an easy-to-use chat interface.
+- 🧠 Smart Advisor: Provides personalized suggestions and recommendations for your ML/AI project.
 - 📊 Weekly Report: Automatically generates detailed summaries of your weekly works.